guedes674/guedes674/README.md

 <br>

 ### I am a Student at University of Minho
-- 🌱 I’m currently learning more to get an improvement on the area.
+- 🌱 I’m currently learning more to get an improvement on this beautiful area that is programming!
-- 💬 Ask me about anything, I am happy to help :smile:
+- 💬 Ask me about whichever, i'll be willing to do anything. :smile:
-- 🧗 I try to: Go beyond and push the bounds.
+- 🧗 I always try to find out more and more to improve every day.

 </p>